Kretzler-Lab/notification-service/README.md

-# libra-data
+# eridanus-data
-Libra is the codename for the curation tools
+Eridanus is the codename for the notification service